 Even if you’ve got a completely clean driving history with no claims, if you’re too young you might still find car insurance costly.

 Have you done a quote comparison search?

 One of the best ways to really find the best quote is to make sure you’ve shopped around enough.
 Don’t just go for the first one you find.
 You’ve probably seen a number of price comparison sites around, and these can be a good way to compare lots of quotes at the simple click of a button — something which used to be much more difficult.
 Simply enter your details and let the system find the best quotes for you on a particular car.
+In the UK you can compare car insurance quotes using this Quote Radar page: http://www.quoteradar.co.uk/car-insurance/no-deposit/.
 But remember, there are a few insurers who aren’t on these comparison sites, so you might want to do a bit more additional research yourself.